 Keep in mind that the most important calculation is related to the quantities delivered (DIF).
 You can add more metrics related to the quality and lead time if you want the service rate assessment to be more precise.

 Full Supply Chain dashboards

 You are generally required to work with a lot more products than in my example, or even several brands.
-In order to see more clearly and to measure its performance, it’s important to create Excel dashboards like the ones I propose in SCM Metrics via different templates and complete dashboards.
+In order to see more clearly and to measure its performance, it’s important to create Excel dashboards like the ones I propose in SCM Analytics via different templates and complete dashboards.

 5 tips (and mistakes to avoid) to boost your service level

 1) Pay attention to the quality of your data

 You have to be careful with the quality of the data in your product catalog.
 This means ensuring that the product codes are correct, indicating whether they are active or inactive.
 If you get it wrong from the start, your calculations will be wrong.

 You should also be careful with your stock by doing inventories frequently.
 If the data related to your stock are false, so will be your calculations.